elastic/universal-profiling-documentation/README.md

 For Kubernetes deployments, the Helm chart version is already used to configure the same container image, unless overwritten with the `version` parameter in values.

+### Splitting/filtering data from multiple workloads

+`elastic-profiling config` prints a default configuration that allows ingesting data into a Cloud deployment.
+There is only one config knob that you can change: `project-id` (default value is `1`).

+The `-project-id` flag, or the `project-id` key in the host-agent configuration file, is a parameter to split profiling data into logical groups that you control.

+You are free to assign any non-zero, unsigned integer to a host-agent deployment you control.
+In Kibana, the KQL field `service.name` is mapped to `project-id` and can be used to slice/filter data.

+You may want to set a per-environment project ID (i.e. dev=3, staging=2, production=1), a per-datacenter project ID ( i.e. DC1=1, DC2=2), or even a per-k8s-cluster project ID (i.e. us-west2-production=100, eu-west1-production=101).

 ### Adding symbols for native frames